lowRISC/sonata-system/doc/architecture/fpga.md

 We envision that code can live in HyperRAM with an instruction cache for improved performance.
 However, this does require code to be able to live in untagged memory.
-This should be fine as CHERI capabilities are derived an manipulated at runtime, but does require toolchain changes to LLVM and corresponding RTOS (see [software architecture](software.md)).
+This should be fine as CHERI capabilities are derived and manipulated at runtime, but does require toolchain changes to LLVM and the corresponding RTOS (see [software architecture](software.md)).

 ### Revocation tags